-At High Definition Roofing we have a specific Moss Division dedicated to removing the unsightly moss and algae from your roof.
+At High Definition Roofing our Moss Division is dedicated to removing the unsightly moss and algae from your roof.
 We do not use bleach, lye, acid, phosphates or heavy metals.
 Those hazardous ingredients can cause damage to gutters, windows, flashing, vehicles and other surfaces as well as to our environment.
 Our products are biodegradable, non corrosive and in most cases, do not require any rinsing, thus virtually eliminating the need for pressure washing which can potentially degrade your asphalt shingle performance, and your landscaping will not be compromised.

 Our moss remediation technicians are trained as roofers first, making sure they are comfortable on a pitched roof, and that they understand the importance of roof safety.
-They are able to recognize needed roof repairs they may come across, and to look for things like loose flashings and exposed nails that may need caulking.
+They are able to recognize basic roof repairs needed that they may come across, and to look for things like loose flashings and exposed nails that may need caulking.

 Your roof should remain moss free for 1-3 years depending on environmental conditions, and cleanliness of roof.
 A reapplication or respray, in some severe cases like carpet moss is necessary 60 to 90 days later to achieve optimum results.
 Many of our clients have us come back for an annual respray as preventative maintenance at a fraction of the original cost, keeping the algae and moss from coming back at all.
 The most important factor in this whole process is that after that first application the algae or mold will no longer be eating away at your roof shingles, so right away you have solved the biggest problem.
 Now you just need to wait until the rain rinses away any remaining moss and algae.